Sun beaming with confidence despite loss to Aces in Game 1 – KION546

 Hard enough that Las Vegas shot just 39.7% from the floor, including 20.8% rom 3-point range — both playoff lows.

-In fact, the 67 points were the fewest points Las Vegas scored all season, while there were only four other times the Aces shot worse from the floor, and one other time their long-range shooting was lower.
+In fact, the 67 points were the fewest Las Vegas scored all season, while there were only four other times the Aces shot worse from the floor, and one other time their long-range shooting was worse.

 “They play so hard the entire game,” Aces coach Becky Hammon said.
 “That team is relentless, and so you can never let your foot off the gas.”

-Which is what the Aces learned after building their biggest lead of the game in the first quarter, a 21-9 advantage, but then slowly squandered as Connecticut turned the pace in its favor.
+Which is what the Aces learned after building their biggest lead of the game in the first quarter, a 21-9 advantage that they slowly squandered as Connecticut turned the pace in its favor.

 “As the game settled in, we found rhythms to get consecutive stops,” Connecticut coach Curt Miller said.
 “Our defense settled in and got to our pillars, got to the game plan, and started to get the type of game that we feel we need in order to be successful.”